ofluffydev/polished/pci/README.md

 All hardware access is performed in `unsafe` blocks, as is required for direct port I/O on x86 hardware.

+For current features and todo items, see the [TODO.md](TODO.md) file.

 ______________________________________________________________________

 ## Features